shohaha/sql-challenge/README.md

 * Import each CSV file into the corresponding SQL table.

-  > **Hint:** To avoid errors, be sure to import the data in the same order that the tables were created.
-Also remember to account for the headers when importing.
+  > To avoid errors, be sure to import the data in the same order that the tables were created.
+Also account for the headers when importing.

 #### Data Analysis